MubRab/FIR-Filter/README.md

 # FIR-Filter
 An implementation of a FIR Filter on an STM32F4 microcontroller

-The STM32F429 Discovery Board microcontroller was used.
+The STM32F429 microcontroller was used.
 The signal was generated using the C in-built *sin* function.

 ## Filter Characteristics: